roethigj/Gen24_LPP/README.md

 # Gen24_LPP
 Home assistant Custom Component for limiting Fronius Gen24 Inverter according to §9 EEG 2025.

+You may listen to MQTT whether there is a limitation, and what the limit is.

+This is the Counterpart to my Add On eebus2mqqtt.
+It acts as a EMS and publishes the limitations from a Control Box to MQTT.

 > [!CAUTION]
 > This is a work in progress project - it is still in early development stage, so there are still breaking changes possible.